Chapter 34:

 Morning at Torii Heart School began with discipline.

 Which, for this class, meant chaos in matching helmets.
-Eight small yokai lined up under the shrine’s torii gate, uniforms straight, boots tied, safety rope already in place.
+Eight small yokai lined up under the shrine’s torii gate with straight uniforms, tied boots and safety rope already in place.

 ‘Mon!’